pdxparrot/ssj2019/SETUP.md

 ### PlayerDriver

-* Create a new PlayerDriver script that overrides the Game PlayerDrivers
+* Create a new PlayerDriver script that overrides one of the Game PlayerDrivers
   * Implement the required interface
 * Create a new PlayerDriverData script that overrides the Game PlayerDriverData